-Our enhanced primary care offer will ensure that the GP will focus is on coordinating care for those with complex problems and long term conditions.
-This will be enabled by other clinicians supporting those with minor illnesses.
-We will actively consider how the creation of new roles can support this.
-There will be seamless delegation to the extended primary care team and collaboration with social care, freeing up time for patients and helping to deliver person-centred, planned and preventative care (for example blood pressure management).
+Our enhanced primary care offer will ensure that GPs will be able to focus on coordinating care for those with complex problems and long term conditions, providing continuity of care where that is important to patients and outcomes.
+This will be enabled by a greater role for other clinicians supporting those with minor illnesses.
+We will actively consider how the creation of new roles supports

+There will be joint care planning to enable seamless delegation to the extended primary care team and collaboration with social care, freeing up time for patients and helping to deliver person-centred, planned and preventative care.
+This is already happening - for example through social prescribing models underway across north east London.